|Highway||South/West End||North/East End||Mileage|

 A ten mile route, SR 199 heads north from SR 81 and Tuskegee to SR 14 near Liberty City.
 Remaining wholly within Macon County, SR 199 crosses over Interstate 85 without an interchange.

-Alabama 229 begins at Interstate 85 near Milsted and travels 21 miles north to Alabama 63.
+Alabama State Route 229 begins at Interstate 85 near Milsted and travels 21 miles north to SR 63.
 The state route serves the communities of Tallassee, Burlington, Kent, and Red Hill in Elmore County.

-Alabama 263 runs 15 miles north from Alabama 185 at north Greenville to Alabama 21 at the rural settlement of Braggs.
+SR 263 runs 15 miles north from SR 185 at north Greenville to SR 21 at the rural settlement of Braggs.

 Page Updated 11-07-2012.